GameStop eyes Russell add as CEO joins board

 GAMESTOP UNVEILS NEW CEO, CFO LEADING E-COMMERCE TRANSFORMATION

+Beginning Monday, Furlong is taking over the reins of the Grapevine, Texas-based video game retailer to lead its e-commerce transformation started by Chewy.com founder and newly elected board chairman Ryan Cohen, who has been shaking up GameStop's leadership over the past few months.

-During his nearly nine years at Amazon, Furlong oversaw the e-tailer Australia business operations and previously served as technical adviser to the head of Amazon's North America consumer business.
+During his nearly nine years at Amazon, Furlong oversaw the e-tailer's Australia business operations and previously served as technical adviser to the head of Amazon's North America consumer business.
 Prior to Amazon, Furlong worked as an executive with consumer goods giant Proctor & Gamble, focusing on brand, marketing and sales strategies.

+The appointment comes as GameStop has become one of the most high-profile "meme stocks" this year after turning into a Reddit sensation in January, when speculative investing discussion forum WallStreetBets led a retail investor-fueled short squeeze against the company's short sellers.
+That short squeeze led to a meteoric rise in GameStop shares, catapulting the company toward membership in the Russell 1000 index.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE